talgball/lbr/README.md

 According to Verified Market Research, the global telepresence robot market was $181.6M USD in 2019 and is projected to reach $789.1M by 2027, representing a 20.2% compound annual growth rate.
 The telepresence products currently in the market are primarily aimed at work environments, with healthcare being a leading market driver.
-As the technology continues to develop, better and more cost effective robots will become increasingly available for in home use.
-Some of the initial in home use cases might well be extensions of the current office use cases.
+As the technology continues to develop, better and more cost-effective robots will become increasingly available for in home use.
+Some of the initial in-home use cases might well be extensions of the current office use cases.
 For example, being more deeply and continuously connected with family and community might help people maintain their independence during periods of their lives that would have traditionally required specialized facilities.
 Imagine a robot that not only enables telepresence but is also equipped with sophisticated